 In contrast to a hard-mount washer, the biggest downside of a soft-mount washer is price.
 These washers are a little higher-tech, with sophisticated shock-absorbing designs.
 They may have a higher price point, but it’s important to consider everything else that goes into a washer’s price, including installation and energy use.
 For some buyers, the convenience is well worth the price.

-Both hard-mount washers and soft-mount washers come in an array of styles and capabilities to boost your residents’ experiences.
+Both hard-mount washers and soft-mount washing machines come in an array of styles & capabilities to boost your laundry business.
 Whether you need just a few commercial washers or an entire laundromat’s worth, the experts at Caldwell & Gregory are here to help.

 From colleges and universities to multi-housing properties, we offer a hassle-free experience for implementing and managing laundry technology.
-Reach out to us today to chat and learn more about building a personalized laundry plan.
+Reach out today to chat and learn more about building a personalized laundry plan.